kobertlam/Energy_ETF_RYE_Forecast/README.md

 ### Results and Limitations

 Due to the fluctuation of the ETF prices and lack of strong seasonality, the time series ARIMA model wasn't able to provide an accurate price forecasts.
-The result shows the average price of previous values that were used as future prediction plotting a stright line.
+The result shows the average price of previous values that were used as future prediction plotted as a stright line.

 However, through neural networks sequential model, we are able to find relatively accurate ETF price predictions 1, 3, or 5 day(s) ahead.
 As for our 1-day model, the MAPE is 2.26% which means the mean of our predictions deviates from the actual values by 2.26%.
 The MDAPE is 1.56%, lower than the MAPE, which means there are some outliers among the forecast errors.
 Half of our forecasts deviate by more than 1.56% while the other half by less than 1.56%.
 The prediction accuracy of these 3 models tend to decrease with the increase of prediction intervels.